seryl/souffle/README.md

 # souffle

-An orchestrator to create environments with Chef.
+An orchestrator to create entire chef environments

 ## Contributing to souffle